AI Diagnostics

 2017 Toyota Camry, 2.5L 4-cylinder (2AR-FE), 94,000 miles.
 P0420 stored, check engine light on.
 No other codes.
 No driveability complaints from the customer.

-What ChatGPT Would Tell You
+What Google and ChatGPT Give You

-What Purpose-Built AI Tells You
+What APEX Tech AI Gives You

-- Check first: Verify current oil level and ask the customer about oil consumption history.
+2. Check first: Verify current oil level and ask the customer about oil consumption history.
 If consumption is elevated, the converter replacement alone will not fix the problem — the engine oil consumption must be addressed first.

-- TSB reference: Check for applicability of Toyota TSB regarding oil consumption testing on 2AR-FE engines.
+5. TSB reference: Check for applicability of Toyota TSB regarding oil consumption testing on 2AR-FE engines.

 Common Misdiagnoses AI Helps Avoid